 By taxi colectivo

-Another way of getting to Trinidad is by private taxi rides called taxi colectivos.
-These are collective car rides where you share the car with other people.
-They are a popular way of getting around in Cuba.
-Taxi colectivos often do not hold a valid licence and they usually try and pump up the price, so be ready to haggle.
-We took a bus from Havana to Trinidad but some people we met paid 30 CUC per person for this route, which seems a decent price considering the distance.
+Another way to get to Trinidad is by taxi colectivo, a shared ride where you travel with other passengers.
+These are a popular way to get around in Cuba, though be aware that many don’t have a valid license and the price may be inflated, so be prepared to haggle.
+While we took a bus from Havana to Trinidad, we met others who paid 30 USD per person for the taxi colectivo, which seems fair considering the distance.

-Despite Trinidad being a small town, there are plenty of things to explore and keep you entertained.
-If you are coming from Havana, you’ll notice it is a perfect getaway from the hustle of the capital.
-There are only a few cars in Trinidad, as most people just walk or…ride a horse!
+Although Trinidad is a small town, it offers plenty to explore and keeps visitors entertained.
+If you’re coming from Havana, you’ll quickly notice it’s a perfect escape from the hustle and bustle of the capital.
+With few cars around, most locals get around on foot—or even by horse!
 How cool is that?

 Here is our list of top things to do in Trinidad